-We are grateful to two anonymous referees of a previous version of this paper for insightful comments which improved the quality of the manuscript, Brad Sturt for editorial comments, and Jean Pauphilet for providing a \verb|Julia| implementation of the \verb|in-out| method and stimulating discussions on the topics discussed in this paper. { }
+We are grateful to the anonymous referees of this and previous versions of the paper for insightful comments which improved the quality of the manuscript, Brad Sturt for editorial comments on a previous version of the paper, and Jean Pauphilet for providing a \verb|Julia| implementation of the \verb|in-out| method. { }

 \begin{APPENDICES}